shwetajoshi601/customer-finder/README.md

 You should see the version of TypeScript installed.

-**4. GIT**

-Make sure you have GIT bash installed to clone the folder to your local system via commandline.
-If you do not have GIT bash installed, you may download the zip file and extract.

 ## Application Setup and Configuration

 1. Clone the folder into your local file system: